ialbluwi/11102-f25/lessons/passwords.md

 Imagine if the password database of Omar's website was leaked and Ahmad had access to it ([this could happen even with top websites!](https://www.mcafee.com/blogs/internet-security/26-billion-records-released-the-mother-of-all-breaches/)).
 Typically, websites store passwords **encrypted**.
 Hence, Omar's password should still be unreadable by Ahmad.
 However, Ahmad now has an easy way to crack Omar's password!

-Knowing Omar's encrypted password, Ahmad can try to encrypt the `308,915,776` possible passwords and see if any matches Omar's encrypted password.
+Knowing Omar's encrypted password, Ahmad can try to encrypt the `308,915,776` possible passwords and see if any match Omar's encrypted password.
 This can be done on a laptop in a matter of hours, and on a stronger computer with multiple GPUs in a matter of seconds or less!

 Most websites currently require passwords to be at least 8 characters long, and to contain a combination of uppercase letters, lowercase letters, numbers, and special characters.
 How secure does this make the password?